Friday 16 December 2011

 Sweatshop is subtle and extremely clever at making the player think on the consequences of their actions, and slips in plenty of informational nuggets along the way.
 Aimed at a teenage audience, I see no reason why a lot of high-ups in the fashion chains that use sweatshops as a matter of course shouldn't have a go at it.
 Who knows, it might just change their thinking.

-You can read more on the thinking and design behind Sweatshop here, and play it for yourself for free here.
+You can read more on the thinking and design behind Sweatshop here.

 This of course ties into the issue of ethical audits that I was discussing last week, and how flawed they can turn out to be.
 Lacoste and Abercrombie and Fitch responded to the Greenpeace challenge by stating that the factories in question complied with their codes of conduct, and provided evidence of their due diligence.
 Clearly, that's not enough.